Search This Blog

 After reaching the main entrance of Ajanta caves, there is private bus service till the main caves which are 4 km from entrance.
 (Private vehicles need to park at main entrance only).

-Local transport are available to reach Ellora caves from Ajanta and the distance is 102 km.
+Local transport is available to reach Ellora Caves from Ajanta, and the distance is 102 km.

 HISTORY OF AJANTA-ELLORA

-When I stepped into Ajanta we came across 30budhist caves with their sculpture and each caves has number which is really an interesting point about it.
+When I stepped into Ajanta, we came across 30 Buddhist caves with their sculptures, and each cave has a number, which is really an interesting point about them.

-Ajanta Caves represents ancient Monasteries and worship halls of different Buddhist tradition carved into 250feet wall of rock.
-The caves also presents painting that portrays past lives and rebirths of Buddha.
+The Ajanta Caves represent ancient monasteries and worship halls of different Buddhist traditions carved into a 250-foot wall of rock.
+The caves also present paintings that portray the past lives and rebirths of Buddha.

-Ajanta Caves are mentioned in historical account of Buddhist traveller to India in early seventeen centuries.
-Earlier It was covered by dense forest due to which no one had had ever imagined that, there will be such a beautiful caves.
-It was accidentally discovered and brought in attention in 1819 by colonial British officer Captain John Smith on tiger hunting party.
+Ajanta Caves are mentioned in historical accounts of Buddhist travelers to India in the early seventeenth century.
+Earlier, they were covered by dense forest, which made it hard for anyone to imagine that there would be such beautiful caves.
+They were accidentally discovered and brought to attention in 1819 by colonial British officer Captain John Smith while tiger hunting party.

 Ajanta-ellora caves, Interior structure at ajanta caves